-To observe these behaviours in I.Q. societies does not constitute a value judgment; it merely answers the question If they are so smart, then why do they not solve the world problems?
+To observe these behaviours in I.Q. societies does not constitute a value judgement; it merely answers the question If they are so smart, then why do they not solve the world's problems?

 For comparison, here are characteristics of collectivism, such as one typically finds in political or ideological movements, religious cults, religions, interest groups, some business enterprises, societies devoted to a shared hobby or field of interest, and so on: